DiadSea

 • USC – University of Santiago de Compostela (Spain)

-• INRAE – National Research Institute for Agriculture, Food and Environment (France)
+• INRAE – National Research Institute for Agriculture, Food and the Environment (France)

-• MNHN – National Natural History Museum (France)
+• MNHN – National Museum of Natural History (France)

 • Logrami – Loire Migratory Fish Association (France)